gabigabogabu/bunrpc/example/README.md

-React + Bun RPC server and client
+# simple example

+In one session run the server `bun index.ts`.
+In another session run the client `bun client.ts`.